-- ✓ Maintain sufficient usable indoor floor space for playing, working, and napping. - ✓ Provide space that is clean and free of litter and other hazards. - ✓ Maintain sufficient lighting and inside temperatures - Equip with age and developmentally appropriate toys. - Provide appropriate bathroom facilities and other furnishings. - Provide isolation area for children who - Practice proper hand washing, tolleting, and diapering activities.
+- ✓ Maintain sufficient usable indoor floor space for playing, working, and napping. - ✓ Provide space that is clean and free of litter and other hazards. - ✓ Maintain sufficient lighting and inside temperatures. - Equip with age and developmentally - Provide appropriate bathroom facilities and - Practice proper hand washing, tolleting,